-Snow Bunting arrive in Norfolk in late autumn and finding one is a really enjoyable experience, just look at that face!
+Lapland Longspurs arrive in Norfolk in late autumn and finding one of these rare migrants is a really enjoyable experience!

 After covering this area, we will retrace our steps and explore an area of reedbed and woodland to the east of the harbor.
 Early in autumn, this is a good area to find migrant passerines like Eurasian Reed Warbler, Willow Warbler, Common Chiffchaff, Eurasian Blackcap, Spotted Flycatcher, and European Pied Flycatcher.
 The reedbed can also hold small numbers of the beautiful Bearded Reedling (Tit).
 We will then head back to the car park and move on to our next site.
 Before beginning the next part of our tour, we will stop at the nearby Royal Society for the Protection of Birds (RSPB) Titchwell Marsh Nature Reserve for a toilet break if required.